-The Board has assessed the independence status of the Directors and has determined that there are three independent Directors, being Messrs Williams, Klessens and Rigo.
-Accordingly, a majority of the Board, and specifically the Chairman, are independent Directors.
+The Board has assessed the independence status of the Directors and has determined that there are currently three independent Directors, being Messrs Yates, Klessens and Emery.
+Accordingly, the majority of the Board, including the Chairman, are independent Directors.

 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the Executive Director of the entity.